ThalesGroup/template-project/SECURITY.md

 :warning:**Never store credentials as code/config in a GitHub repository**
 - Block sensitive data being pushed to GitHub by git-secrets or its likes as a git pre-commit hook
 - Audit for slipped secrets with dedicated tools
-- Use ENV variables for secrets in CI/CD and secret managers in production
+- Use environment variables for secrets in CI/CD (e.g. GitHub Secrets) and secret managers in production

 # Security Policy